kulinrangani/incubyte_space_assesment/README.md

 **moveUpward():** This method will move the space craft to upward direction and return the current direction.

 **flipDirection():** This method will flip the space craft to oppositeDirection and return the current direction.

+## Custome types

+**interface :Position** This interface has object with three cords x(for East ANd West) and y(for North and South) and z (for up and down to the galastic plane) with the datatype number.

+**Type Aliases** We have two different types for Command and Direction.